ZapWorks Studio makes it possible to build more complex interactivity and complex state into experiences using script nodes.

 This concludes the Getting Started articles in the documentation.

 There's still many more tools and features of ZapWorks Studio to learn and explore.
-Take a look at some of our tutorials or check out the TypeScript Primer page to start looking at scripting in more depth.
+Head over to our Studio tutorials to build your first Studio experience or check out the rest of the documentation for more advanced functionality.